 That might be obvious to many of us but this kind of pastry dough is known by different names in the English speaking world (see below).
 Pie crust is a pastry dough that calls for a minimum of half the amount of fat as flour by weight.
 Butter, lard, shortening or margarine are rubbed into plain flour and the mixture is then bound with a small amount of ice water to create a pastry dough that is rolled out to be used for both sweet and savory baked goods (e.g., fruit pies, meat pies, quiche, tarts, and hand-held pastries).

-None.
-These terms are used to describe the same thing.
+They are one and the same.
 The term “pie crust” is commonly used in the United States while “shortcrust” is used in Great Britain.

 The method for making pie crust or shortcrust pastry involves “cutting” the fat and flour into each other versus mixing them together.
 There’s a good reason for this technique and in order for it to work properly it’s imperative that the ingredients are very cold.
 The ingredients are kept cold so that the fat doesn’t melt too soon – instead the fat molecules remain intact in the pastry crust so that as the pastry heats during baking the fat slowly melts, creating airy “pockets” in the crust, making it nice and flaky.